obsidiansystems/ex-healthcare-claims-processing/README.md

     The patient goes to the lab and is checked in.
 Again the system reruns all the previous checks to determine if any parameter has changed, for example, whether the patient has satisfied more of their deductible before this date.

-4. **Check-Out and Claim Creation**
+4. **Treatment Completion and Claim Creation**

     The x-ray is done.
-The patient is checked out, and the claim is automatically created.
+The treatment is completed, and the claim is automatically created.
 The system creates an obligation for the patient to pay their portion of the cost (if any) and for the insurance company to pay its portion.

 5. **Payment**